erikfriesen/sphinx-theme/README.md

-Sphinx theme for Boundless documentation
+Sphinx themes for Boundless documentation
 ========================================

+This repository contains reusable themes for documentation at Boundless.

-This theme is shared and used by all qgis plugins documentation through the [qgis-plugins-documentation repository](https://github.com/boundlessgeo/qgis-plugins-documentation).
+**boundless_doc** - This theme is shared and used by all qgis plugins documentation through the [qgis-plugins-documentation repository](https://github.com/boundlessgeo/qgis-plugins-documentation).

-Building documentation outside the above repository (that is, using the plugin's repository exclusively) will create the docs with a default sphinx theme instead.
+**boundless_learning** - This theme is shared and used by many tutorials and workshops.

+To use these themes, pull this repository in as a submodule to your desired Sphinx project, and build with a custom theme parameter.